ben-herm/Isracard-Assignment/README.md

 ``` ruby
 /gradlew assembleRelease
 ```
-in your Cmd or build it directly with your Android studios.
+in your CMD or build it directly with your Android studios.

 **note** - > this is the release version. but for testing the app you can use the defualt debug keystore as well.